Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 8 hours
 A mass of tiny spiders begins to swarm around you in a radius 3 *(4.5m)* circle.
 When a creature starts its turn in the area or enters it for the first time on a turn, you may force it to succeed on a CON Save or take 10 Poison damage, or half as much on a success.
 The spell lasts 8 hours, or until it has dealt a total of 100 damage.
-**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, the spell’s radius increases by 2 *(3m)* and the maximum damage it can deal increases by 100 for each slot level above 5.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, the spell's radius increases by 2 *(3m)* and the maximum damage it can deal increases by 100 for each slot level above 5.
 - **Classes**: Cleric, Druid, Paladin, Ranger *(Source: CS)*